-6. Evidence of Sufficient Financial Support - Undergraduate costs are estimated at \$19,568 USD for 9 months of study including tuition and fees, housing, meals, books and other living expenses.
+- 6. Evidence of Sufficient Financial Support Undergraduate costs are estimated at \$20,120 USD for 9 months of study including tuition and fees, housing, meals, books and other living expenses.
 Applicants must provide certified evidence of the source and amount of funding that will be utilized to support educational expenses.
 Documents must be official and issued within the 6 months previous to the time of application.
-No copies are accepted.
+No copies are accepted. - 7.
+Passport Please provide a photocopy of your current passport as well as any previous visas to the US, I-20's and an I-94 card if available.